jammmo/serene/mkdocs/docs/09_Generic_Types.md

 Serene does not have references or pointers.
 So how does one object refer to another object?
 The idiom that is most commonly used in Serene is region-based memory management, with the types `Region` and `Handle`.

 If you have a bunch of objects of the same type that all refer to each other (say, in a data structure like a linked list), then the typical way to handle it is to store all of the objects inside one `Region`.
 Then an object can access another object by storing its `Handle` in one of its fields.
 The other object would be accessed with an indexing operator, like `my_region[my_handle]`.
-Note that the indexing operator returns a `maybe` type here because it is possible that there is no valid object for that handle.
+Note that the indexing operator returns an Option type here because it is possible that there is no valid object for that handle.

 `Region` and `Handle` are part of the standard library, but here's a sample of how they could be implemented.